progsi/divers_dataset/README.md

 ```
 python preprocessing/make_splits.py data/dataset/dvi_fm_filtered.jsonl data/discogs/ data/dataset/ --use-split-content
 ```
+### Manual Curation of Concepts
+For these steps, we do not make use of any Python scripts but rather manual annotation and the [GUI version of *Qwen3-30B*](https://chat.qwen.ai/).
+This is described in the paper, but essentially we:
+- rank the 1,000 most frequently occuring n-grams for $n \in \{1,2,3\}
+- label a concept manually (except for artist names)
+- re-iterate through our curated list (e.g., re-group concetps) This way, we come up with overall *concepts* (e.g. *acoustic*, *instrumental*), instruments and genres/styles.
+Next, we translate these using again *Qwen3* with [this prompt](preprocessing/concepts_prompt.md) and write the corresponding files YAML into `data/concepts/.

 ### Finalize
 Given a torch file like described in [our fork of CLEWS](https://github.com/progsi/clews/tree/main) and given the YouTube crawl and our Discogs metadata file, we can run: